 Property and equipment are recorded at cost, if purchased, or at estimated fair value at the date of gift, if donated.
-Renewals and betterments over \$1,000 are capitalized, while repairs and maintenance are expensed as they are incurred.
+Renewals and betterments over \$2,500 are capitalized, while repairs and maintenance are expensed as they are incurred.
 Property and equipment are depreciated using the straight-line method over the following estimated useful lives:

-Estimated Useful Lives
+Estima ated Useful Lives

-Building and improvements 10 - 40 years

-Furniture, vehicles and equipment 3 - 10 years
+Building and improvements Furniture, vehicles and equipment Land improvements 10 - 40 years 3 - 10 years 15 years

-Land improvements 15 years